nih-fmrif/project-tool/project.1.md

 # Examples

-1. Create a project
+Create a project:

     project create demo

 use the *--public* flag to make the project world-readable.

-1. List available projects
+List available projects:

     project list

-1. Add a user to a project
+Add a user to a project:

     project adduser demo john member
     project adduser demo mary collaborator

-1. Change a user's role
+Change a user's role:

     project moduser demo john collaborator

-1. Remove a user from a project
+Remove a user from a project:

     project deluser demo mary

-1. Print information about a project
+Print information about a project:

     project info demo

-1. Fix permissions for a project
+Fix permissions for a project:

     project update demo

-1. Delete a project (use **very** carefully)
+Delete a project (use **very** carefully):

     project delete demo

 # Bugs
 This tool is **setuid**.
 Run with caution.